A New Triangulated Category for Rational Surface Singularities: Introduction

 \section{Introduction}

 The theory of almost split sequences first entered the world of quotient singularities through the work of Auslander \cite{Auslander_rational}.
-Rather than interpreting the McKay correspondence for finite subgroups of $\t{SL}(2,\C{})$ in terms of representations of $G$, he instead viewed the representations as CM modules and showed that the AR quiver coincides with the McKay quiver, thus linking with the geometry through the dual graph of the minimal resolution.
+Rather than interpreting the McKay correspondence for finite subgroups $G\leq \t{SL}(2,\C{})$ in terms of representations of $G$, he instead viewed the representations as Cohen--Macaulay (=CM) $\C{}[[x,y]]^G$-modules and showed that the Auslander--Reiten (=AR) quiver coincides with the McKay quiver, thus linking with the geometry through the dual graph of the minimal resolution.

 There is a benefit to this viewpoint, since considering representations as modules we may sum them together (without multiplicity) and consider their endomorphism ring; this is Morita equivalent to the skew group ring $\C{}[x,y]\# G$.
 Through projectivization (\cite{A},\cite{ARS}) the theory of almost split sequences can be used to gain homological insight into the structure of the endomorphism ring, and furthermore it can be used to recover the relations on the McKay quiver which yields a presentation of the algebra \cite{RV}.